 CPVT is a rare inherited channelopathy that may present with autosomal dominant or autosomal recessive inheritance.
 The disorder manifests as a bidirectional or polymorphic ventricular tachycardia (VT) precipitated by exercise or emotional stress.
 The prevalence of CPVT is estimated between 1 in 7000 and 1 in 10,000 persons.
 CPVT has a mortality rate of 30% to 50% by age 35 and is responsible for 13% of cardiac arrests in structurally normal hearts.
 CPVT was previously believed to be only manifest during childhood, but studies have now identified presentation between infancy and 40 years of age.

 Management of CPVT is primarily with the beta-blockers nadolol (1-2.5 mg/kg/d) or propranolol (2-4 mg/kg/d).
 If protection is incomplete (ie, recurrence of syncope or arrhythmia), then flecainide (100-300 mg/day) may be added.
 If recurrence continues, an ICD may be necessary with optimized pharmacologic management continued postimplantation.
 Lifestyle modification with the avoidance of strenuous exercise is recommended for all CPVT patients.

 Patients generally present with syncope or cardiac arrest during the first or second decade of life.
 The symptoms are nearly always triggered by exercise or emotional stress.
-The resting EKG of patients with CPVT is typically normal, but exercise stress testing can induce ventricular arrhythmia in the majority of cases (75%-100%).
+The resting ECG of patients with CPVT is typically normal, but exercise stress testing can induce ventricular arrhythmia in the majority of cases (75%-100%).
 Premature ventricular contractions, couplets, bigeminy, or polymorphic VT are possible outcomes to the ECG stress test.
 For patients who are unable to exercise, an infusion of epinephrine may induce ventricular arrhythmia, but this is less effective than exercise testing.

 Short QT Syndrome

-SQTS is characterized by a shortened QT interval on the EKG and, at the cellular level, a shortening of the action potential.
+SQTS is characterized by a shortened QT interval on the ECG and, at the cellular level, a shortening of the action potential.
 The clinical manifestations are an increased risk of atrial and/or ventricular arrhythmias.
 Because of the disease’s rarity, the prevalence and risk of sudden death are currently unknown.